-(6) The Curriculum Design and Development Procedures set out the mechanisms by which learning outcomes related to knowledge of academic integrity and development of academic literacy skills, and associated learning tasks, are embedded at the course and unit level during curriculum design and accreditation.

-(7) All learning sites in the University's learning management system will include information for students about academic integrity.

-(8) All Unit Information Guides will contain a statement explaining to students "how this unit upholds academic integrity" with reference to approved learning outcomes, content, teaching and learning arrangements, and assessment tasks.

-(9) All students will be required to complete mandatory academic integrity awareness training in their first study period after admission to the University, as set out in Rule 3 - Coursework Awards - Student Assessment and Examinations.

-(10) Assessment tasks will be designed to minimise opportunities for academic integrity breaches by:

-a. performing and documenting a risk analysis for each assessment task to explicitly identify, assess and manage risks to academic integrity, including identifying strategies to minimise opportunities for cheating and maximise opportunities for detection of academic integrity breaches;
+- (6) The Curriculum Design and Development Procedures set out the mechanisms by which learning outcomes related to knowledge of academic integrity and development of academic literacy skills, and associated learning tasks, are embedded at the course and unit level during curriculum design and accreditation. - (7) All learning sites in the University's learning management system will include information for students about academic integrity. - (8) All Unit Outlines will contain a statement explaining to students "how this unit upholds academic integrity" with reference to approved learning outcomes, content, teaching and learning arrangements, and assessment tasks. - (9) All students will be required to complete mandatory academic integrity awareness training in their first study period after admission to the University, as set out in Rule 3 Coursework Awards Student Assessment and Examinations. - (10) Assessment tasks will be designed to minimise opportunities for academic integrity breaches by: - a. performing and documenting a risk analysis for each assessment task to explicitly identify, assess and manage risks to academic integrity, including identifying strategies to minimise opportunities for cheating and maximise opportunities for detection of academic integrity breaches;

-- b. explicitly including marking criteria related to upholding academic standards, as and when appropriate for the task and associated learning outcomes; and - c. enabling students to check their work exactly once prior to final submission using the University's text-matching software as a tool to facilitate student self-assessment and self-learning in practising academic integrity, where possible.

-(11) The University's text-matching software will be used to detect and deter against breaches of academic integrity by ensuring that all text-based assessment tasks are either:

-- a. submitted by students through a direct submission link to the text-matching software; or - b. submitted by students through the University's Learning Management System, then subsequently submitted to the text-matching software by the marker.

-(12) The Deputy Vice Chancellor (Students) is responsible for:

-- a. overseeing provision of academic support services to assist students in developing appropriate academic literacy skills; and - b. reporting relevant initiatives and outcomes annually to the Student Academic Experience Committee.

-(13) The Pro Vice Chancellor (Academic Quality), through the University's Centre for Teaching and Learning, is responsible for:

-- a. overseeing development of educational resources to assist students in developing appropriate academic literacy skills; - b. facilitating a community of practice to share effective practices, ideas and resources among the University's teaching community; and - c. reporting relevant initiatives and outcomes annually to the Academic Standards and Quality Committee.
+- b. explicitly including marking criteria related to upholding academic standards, as and when appropriate for the task and associated learning outcomes; and - c. enabling students to check their work prior to final submission using the University's text-matching software as a tool to facilitate student self-assessment and self-learning in practising academic integrity, where possible. - (11) The University's text-matching software will be used to detect and deter against breaches of academic integrity by ensuring that all text-based assessment tasks are either: - a. submitted by students through a direct submission link to the text-matching software; or - b. submitted by students through the University's Learning Management System, then subsequently submitted to the text-matching software by the marker. - (12) The Vice President (Students) and Registrar is responsible for: - a. overseeing provision of academic support services to assist students in developing appropriate academic literacy skills; and - b. reporting relevant initiatives and outcomes annually to the Student Academic Experience Committee. - (13) The Pro Vice Chancellor (Academic Quality), through the University's Centre for Teaching and Learning, is responsible for: - a. facilitating a community of practice to share effective practices, ideas and resources among the University's teaching community; and - b. reporting relevant initiatives and outcomes annually to the Academic Standards and Quality Committee.